Periodic Reporting for period 3 - MAGIC (Marginal lands for Growing Industrial Crops: Turning a burden into an opportunity)

 9. To develop, test and disseminate a Decision Support System (DSS) with the active involvement of farmers and other end users (industry & policy makers).

-New breeding tools and strategies are being developed to accelerate the genetic improvement of biomass yields and quality of the selected industrial crops.
-Two parallel approaches have been employed; a) Universal genetic markers for fibre quality will be identified using forward genetics (from phenotype to candidate genes) and b) Universal candidate genes responsible for oil quality will be validated using a reverse genetics (from candidate gene to phenotype) approach.
+New breeding tools and strategies have been developed to accelerate the genetic improvement of biomass yields and quality of the selected industrial crops.
+Two parallel approaches have been employed; a) Universal genetic markers for fibre quality have been identified using forward genetics (from phenotype to candidate genes) and b) Universal candidate genes responsible for oil quality have been validated using a reverse genetics (from candidate gene to phenotype) approach.
 A set of varieties / genotypes (crambe, camelina, hemp and miscanthus) have been selected (based on previous research projects findings) and were distributed to the partners for field trials.

-Three tools have been developed and are available online (draft versions) in the project website (www.magic-h2020.eu): a) a data base for industrial crops that can be grown on marginal lands (MAGIC-CROPS), b) maps with the marginal lands in Europe (MAGIC-MAPS) and c) a decision support system for farmers and relevant stakeholders (MAGIC-DSS).
+Four tools have been developed and are available online in the project website: a) a data base for industrial crops that can be grown on marginal lands (MAGIC-CROPS), b) maps with the marginal lands in Europe (MAGIC-MAPS), c) a decision support system for farmers and relevant stakeholders (MAGIC-DSS) and d) Bio2March tool where the biomass produced by each industrial crop match with the end use.

-MAGIC established a direct communication with the European Innovation Partnership for Agricultural Productivity and Sustainability (EIP AGRI) and its structures (Focus Groups, Service Point, Operational Groups, etc.).
+MAGIC established a direct communication with EIP AGRI and its structures .
 In collaboration with PANACEA project proposed a new focus group (FG 40) on industrial crops that was run in 2020.